Culture & History, Markets and Trade

 Bookshops are still popular in Mexico

 But while in many developed countries bookshops have been closing, Mexican chains have been opening new stores.
-Like bookshops everywhere, they have also added DVDs, toys, puzzles and other paraphernalia to their offerings to make the business work.
+Like bookshops everywhere, they have also added small gifts, toys, games & puzzles, and other paraphernalia to their offerings to make the business work.
 This may annoy some purists, but somehow it’s hard to get worked up about a model that means the book business can continue going.

-• Cafebrería El Péndulo – coffee shop-bookstore – now boasts seven branches in Mexico City, including in trendy neighborhoods such as Polanco, Condesa, Roma and San Angel.
+• Cafebrería El Péndulo —coffee shop-bookstore— boasts several branches in Mexico City, including in trendy neighborhoods such as Polanco, Condesa, Roma, and San Ángel.

-• Librerías Gandhi has expanded with a number of new stores in Mexico City, and also has branches in a few other cities.
+• Librerías Gandhi has expanded with new stores in Mexico City, and also has branches in 24 of Mexico’s 32 states.

 • El Sótano and Casa del Libro have more than a dozen branches.

-• Gonvill Librerías is the biggest chain in Guadalajara, Mexico’s second most populated city which is also host to a major international book fair each year.
+• Gonvill Librerías is the biggest chain in Guadalajara, Mexico’s third most populated city and which is also host to a major international book fair each year.

-These chains tend to stock the best selection of books, often beyond the capacity of the shelves so that many are neatly piled up on the floor.
+These chains tend to stock the best selection of books, often beyond the capacity of the shelves so that many are neatly piled up.
 You can find most books in Spanish at these stores.

 And while many, especially Gandhi and El Péndulo, have one or two shelves of books in English and French, here it tends to be hit and miss.
 You might find occasional books of interest, but you are less likely to find a specific title.
 (For some you can check availability online.)

-When you are looking for a particular book —such as a new release— the options are to stock-up on a trip abroad, or order it from a book seller online, most of which will ship books to Mexico with no problems—but not necessarily that quickly.
+When you are looking for a particular physical copy of a book not published in Spanish —such as a new release— the options are to stock-up on a trip abroad, or order it from a book seller online—most of which will ship books to Mexico with no problems, but not necessarily that quickly.
 If you want a particular book right now, eBooks are the way to go.

-Department stores and big box stores have book sections, but these vary widely in selection and quality.
-There are several hundred Sanborns stores which have ample book and magazine sections, but not much in English beyond bestsellers.
+Mexico’s department stores and big box stores have book sections, but these vary widely in selection and quality.
+There are about 150 Sanborns stores with magazine sections offering international titles published in English, but not much in the way of books published in English beyond current best-sellers.

 Mexico in your inbox